DanielDiaz15/Tic-Tac-Toe-Bot/README.md

 # Tic-Tac-Toe-Bot
 An automatic Tic-Tac-Toe Solver.
-Features different modes, such as Min-Max and Alpha-Beta Pruning
+Features different modes, such as Min-Max and Alpha-Beta Pruning </br>
+Developed with PyCharm IDE

 # How to Run